sbrajesh/bp-profile-widget-for-blogs/readme.txt

 = I want to show authors profile instead of admins, Is it possible ? = Yes.
 With version 1.2 You can list  members of any role, please go to the widget section and select a role, by default, It will list admins
 == Changelog ==
+= Version 1.2. =
+* Added support for WordPress 3.2 and BuddyPress 1.5+
 = Version 1.2.1 =
 * Added support for wordpress Multisite 3.0.1
 * added support for listing the profiles of users by role